What does the research say?

 A small study on professional cyclists aimed to put this very idea to the test.
 They weren’t disappointed, and found that by consuming just 70ml of beetroot juice before a bout of exercise, athletes were able to significantly improve their oxygen utilisation and performance times2.
 Neat!

-Impressed?
-Well, let me continue.
-So, beetroot juice actually has quite an extensive array of vitamins and minerals to offer, and another one not to be ignored is its iron content.
+As well as the potential benefits for cardiovascular health, beetroot juice actually has quite an extensive array of vitamins and minerals to offer, and another one not to be ignored is its iron content.
 Iron is an essential mineral and helps to support red blood cell production, haemoglobin levels and the uptake of oxygen by all of your body cells – from brain cells to those in your skeletal muscles3.

 So, it’s likely that the iron in beetroot juice is going to work well alongside the nitrates in terms of supporting your blood, oxygen uptake and stamina.
 But, not only that, sufficient iron intake is also extremely important for women of child-bearing age.
 As a result of having your period, you require a larger intake of iron compared to your male counterparts.
 If you aren’t quite achieving this (ill-health, poor diet, stress affecting absorption etc.) then you could be at risk of becoming anaemic.